IDEAL COLLEGE FOOTBALL

 Does anyone remember the American South Conference?
 (This is the first of several pop quizzes along the way, so sharpen your pencils.)
-The ASC was a basketball and baseball conference that existed for several years, then blinked out of existence when it merged with the Sun Belt in 1991.
+The ASC was a basketball and baseball conference that existed for several years beginning in 1987, then blinked out of existence when it merged with the Sun Belt in '91.
 Well, I always thought it was a good idea, and lodged it in the back o’ me brain all these years.
 The charter members were Louisiana Tech, New Orleans, SW Louisiana, UTPA, Arkansas St and Lamar.
-While figuring out what to do with the six members of the SWC that were not going to be included in the new iteration of that conference, and insisting that these six schools needed to stay together as a unit, it dawned on me that this would be the new American South.
-Thus, what we have are those six holdovers from the old SWC (Texas Tech, TCU, SMU, Baylor, Houston and Rice), along with Arkansas St and La Tech from the original ASC.
-Add in a pinch of Memphis and Tulane and…voila, the new ASC!
+While figuring out what to do with the six members of the SWC that were not going to be included in the new ICFB iteration of that conference, and knowing intuitively that these six schools needed to stay together as a unit, it dawned on me that this would be the new American South.
+Thus, what we have are those six holdovers from the old SWC (Texas Tech, TCU, SMU, Baylor, Houston & Rice), along with Arkansas St and La Tech from the original ASC.
+Add in a pinch of Memphis and a dash of Tulane and…bazinga, the new ASC!
 Genius, I know - hugs all around.
-As for the other schools, SW Louisiana and Lamar are better matches for the Southland (see below), while UNO and UTPA have been reunited in a rebuilt TAAC in Division 10 (see way below).
+As for the other schools, SW Louisiana and Lamar are better matches for the Southland (see Div 2), while UNO and UTPA have been reunited in a rebuilt Trans America in Division 10 (see way below).

 The Big 10 is the Big 10 is the Big 10.
 If you call yourself an association of 10, then by God have 10 members.
-Truth is, the inclusion of Penn St is – geographically speaking – not a bad move.
+Sheesh.
+Truth is, the inclusion of Penn St - which occurred in 1990 - is not a bad move.
 Pennsylvania is contiguous with the eastern edge of the conference, and the Nittany Lions conceptually fit with the Big 10’s status of large state institutions.
 But then we’d need to call this the Big 11, and that has no rhyme.
-Besides, as I looked at the landscape of Division I, it struck me that Penn St in the Big East is an even better fit.
+Besides, as I looked at the landscape of Division 1, it struck me that Penn St in the Big East is an even better fit.
 More on that below.
-Nebraska in the Big 10 is a stretch, as the Huskers clearly belong with Oklahoma and the other Big Eight schools in ICFB’s Southwest Conference.
+Nebraska in the Big 10 is a stretch, as the Huskers clearly belong with Oklahoma and the other former Big Eight schools in ICFB’s Southwest Conference.
 Maryland’s inclusion here, as mentioned above, is a travesty; Rutgers’ inclusion is ludicrous.
 Just as the ACC needs to stick to the mid-Atlantic, the Big 10 needs to stick to the Midwest.
 What is this overreach we’re seeing?
 Oh yeah….

 North Carolina State

-Let's get one thing straight: the Big East is a viable football conference, so long as their members aren’t all scrambling to be part of the ACC.
-There is no NCAA football Big East, and that is a shame.
-Here’s how I see it: the heart of the football Big East is the schools in the Northeast, namely Syracuse/BC/Rutgers/Pitt.
+Let's get one thing straight: the Big East is a viable football conference.
+So long as their members aren’t all scrambling to be part of other conferences.
+There is no NCAA football Big East at the moment, and that is a shame.
+Here’s how I see it: the heart of the football Big East are the schools in the Northeast, namely Syracuse, BC, Rutgers & Pitt.
 These schools should always be in the same football conference, so this is the core I built around.
 From there, adding Army and Navy was easy.
-If they are going to play in a football conference, this is it.
-Louisville and Cincinnati should always be together, and – although they’re a bit Mideastern – are a good fit for the Big East.
+If they're going to play in a football conference, this is it.
+Louisville & Cincinnati should always be together, and – although they’re a bit Mideastern – are a good fit for the Big East.
 That leaves the Big 3, the most celebrated and prestigious football schools in this conference.
 Let’s take them one at a time.
-Notre Dame would be an intriguing addition to the Big 10, but as you’ve figured out by now, I’m a stickler for mathematics.
-Placing the Irish in the Big East puts them with the military academies (preserving historical rivalries); it also matches them up annually with the Northeast core of the conference, which feel like games that should be played.
+Notre Dame would be an intriguing addition to the Big 10, but as you’ve figured out by now, I’m a stickler for arithmetic.
+Placing the Irish in the Big East puts them with the military academies, preserving historical rivalries.
+It also matches them up annually with the Northeast core of the conference, which feel like games that should be played.
 I suppose the best way to state it is that, out of all the feasible options, Notre Dame works best in the Big East.
 Next up, Penn St. Anyone under the age of 30 grew up with Penn St in the Big 10.
 I get that.
 Up until the final iteration of ICFB, I kept them in the Big 10.
 However, I believe Penn St in the Big East is a better option.
 First, placing the Lions in the Big East matches them up annually with Pitt and the other schools in the Northeast core of the conference.
 This is Penn St’s natural arc of rivals, in my opinion.
-Furthermore, the Nittany Lion’s stay in the Big 10 would have necessitated another school moving out of the Big 10, which was going to be Northwestern into the Big East.
+Furthermore, the Nittany Lion’s stay in the Big 10 would have necessitated another school moving out, which was going to be Northwestern.
 In the end, I decided the best option was to keep Northwestern in the only conference they have ever known, while placing Penn St into a Big East that is much more amenable geographically, and allow them to renew old rivalries.
 Finally, Miami.
 Put simply, the Canes have never ‘felt’ ACC.
 I realize this is subjective, and understand if some don’t agree.
-By placing Miami in the Big East, we assure that they’ll play Notre Dame and Penn St every year, and that those three will be vying for supremacy in the same conference, and who doesn’t want to see that?
+By placing Miami in the Big East, we assure they’ll play Notre Dame and Penn St every year, and who doesn’t want to see that?
 Sure, Miami is geographically further south than the rest of the conference, but Miami is geographically further south than everything.
 I believe their inclusion here is a good fit, and the best fit.
 There, ladies and gentlemen, is your football Big East.